Online Safety

 Techosaurus is a guide to help have those first conversations with children about online safety.

 Internet Matters supports parents and professionals with comprehensive resources and expert guidance to help them navigate the ever-changing world of child internet safety.
-They include information and advice by age, setting parental controls on a wide variety of apps and games and resource on how to speak to children about safe internet use.
+They include information and advice by age, setting parental controls on a wide variety of apps and games and resources on how to speak to children about safe internet use.

-UKSIC have a range of information for parents and carers on highlighting the issues of internet, how to have a conversation with your child about staying safe online, safety tools on social networks, parental controls offered by internet providers, guides to technology and resources.
+UKSIC have a range of information for parents and carers on highlighting the issues ofthe internet, how to have a conversation with your child about staying safe online, safety tools on social networks, parental controls offered by internet providers, guides to technology and resources.

 NSPCC in partnership with O2, provides useful information for parents about the most popular and current sites, apps and games used by children.
-The free tool, called Net Aware is updated regularly.
+The free tool, called Net Aware, is updated regularly.
 In addition, each site/app/game has free advice from O2 on how the privacy settings work for that particular platform.

 Childnet has a range of information to support parents & carers in helping to keep their child safe online.
 This includes advice on parental controls, hot topics, toolkits, family agreements, guides on how to have a conversation about online safety, how to report harmful content.